History of Philip Rosenthal in Timeline

 Philip Rosenthal

-January 27, 1960: Philip Rosenthal's Birth
+January 27, 1960: Philip Rosenthal Born

 Others born on this day/year

-1977: Graduation from Clarkstown North High School
+1977: Rosenthal graduated from Clarkstown North High School

-In 1977, Philip Rosenthal graduated from Clarkstown North High School, where he was active in the drama club.
+In 1977, Philip Rosenthal graduated from Clarkstown North High School, where he was very active in the drama club.

-1981: Graduation from Hofstra University
+1981: Rosenthal graduated from Hofstra University

 In 1981, Philip Rosenthal graduated from Hofstra University.